Daily Dispatch 8/8/2019

 McGee, who met with ICE officials after the raids, said he expected the number to increase.

 Timing?
-The raid came on the that President Trump visited El Paso in the wake of the weekend's mass shooting/murder that killed 22 people and wounded 25 others.
+The raid came on the same day that President Trump visited El Paso in the wake of the weekend's mass shooting/murder that killed 22 people and wounded 25 others.
 The shooter indicated that his goal was to shoot "as many Mexicans as possible."
 At least six of those murdered were Mexican nationals; Mexico's foreign ministered called the shooting an act of "barbarism."
 With the connection being made between the murder and Trump's rhetoric about immigration, one has to wonder why this massive enforcement operation was timed for the same day.

 Workplace raids increasing